hazelcast/hazelcast-jet/site/website/blog/2020-09-18-cdc-meets-stream-processing.md

   events
-* JSON parsing, including mapping to Objects, based on [Jackson jr](https://github.com/FasterXML/jackson-jr), to simplify how parts of- or even entire Debezium events can be interpreted
+* JSON parsing, including mapping to Objects, based on [Jackson jr](https://github.com/FasterXML/jackson-jr), to simplify how parts of - or even entire Debezium events can be interpreted

 For an example look at this sample from our [CDC tutorial](https://jet-start.sh/docs/tutorials/cdc#6-define-jet-job).
 All